Brazilian anti-corruption crusader backs Bolsonaro 2022 re-election

 He said he took the job in Bolsonaro’s government to consolidate gains in the fight against rampant corruption in Brazil and take on organized crime.

-But the anti-crime package he unveiled in February has been pushed to the back burner in Congress, where the government has given priority to passing an overhaul of Brazil’s pension system and other measures to close a huge budget deficit.
+But the anti-crime package he unveiled in February is on the back burner in Congress, where the government has given priority to passing an overhaul of Brazil’s pension system and other measures to close a huge budget deficit.

-Moro called on lawmakers to pass his crime bill, arguing that high crime rates in Brazil were having an impact on Latin America’ largest economy, putting off investment and scaring away tourism.
+Moro cast his bill as an economic priority too, arguing that high crime rates in Brazil were hurting Latin America’s largest economy by putting off investment and scaring away tourism.

+Moro defended his record so far in battling organized crime by isolating gang leaders in federal penitentiaries, investing in public security and better coordinating agencies.

+One of the results: federal police have seized 39 tonnes of cocaine in the first five months of this year, compared to 23 tonnes in the same period of 2018.
+Moro credited the increase in seizures to stepped up enforcement, but acknowledged that greater volumes of the drug are entering Brazil from Bolivia, Peru and, increasingly, Colombia, mostly en route to Europe.

 Reporting by Anthony Boadle and Ricardo Brito; editing by Jonathan Oatis and Grant McCool